yawaramin/stubbex/README.md

 Stubbex is designed to be massively concurrent.
 It takes advantage of Elixir, Phoenix Framework, and the Erlang system to handle concurrent incoming requests efficiently.
 Note that, since this project is new, this has not been tested yet and there are no benchmarks.
 But _in theory,_ you should be able to start up a single Stubbex server and hit it from many different tests and CI builds.
 It will automatically fetch, save, and reply with responses.

+Related to concurrency, another huge benefit that Stubbex brings to the table (thanks to its implementation stack) is fault-tolerance.
+You can send it bad inputs in a few different ways–and I discuss some of them in the sections below–but what they all have in common is that, short of a truly unforeseen catastrophic failure, Stubbex will recover from every error and immediately be ready to handle the next request.

 ## Request Precision

 This means that Stubbex stores and responds to requests using _all pertinent_ information contained in the requests, like the method (GET, POST, etc.), URLs, query parameters, request headers if any, and request body if any.
 You can get it to save and give you a response with complete precision.
 So you can stub any number of different hosts, endpoints, and specific requests.

 ## Example